aaronmams/jekyll-now/readings.md

 I'm not always great about meeting these goals....so I'm hoping a little more manufactured pressure in the form of of a periodic 'Readings' update will give me the same kick-in-the-ass I get from the blog.

+Anyway, here's what I've been reading this week:

 ## Economics

 Two papers from a collegaue at the [University of Dayton, Nancy Haskell](https://sites.google.com/site/nancylhaskell/home/research):